+- Arterial Brachial Index (ABI) Measurement (see MOO, Section 38, for protocol)

-- I. Neuropathy assessment
+- Neuropathy assessment

-- II.
-General physical exam
+- General physical exam

-- III.
-Urine collection (for pregnancy testing and repository, when applicable)
+- Urine collection (for pregnancy testing and repository, when applicable)

-- IV.
-Gynecological exam
+- Gynecological exam

-- V. Colposcopy (if indicated) Biopsy (if needed)
+- Colposcopy (if indicated)

+- Biopsy (if needed)

-Treatment (as indicated)
+- Treatment (as indicated)

-It is preferable to perform all components of the medical exam on the same day.
-Results from the medical exam should be recorded on the following forms: Baseline/Follow-up Neuropathy Signs and Symptoms (NP01/02), Physical Exam (F07), Gynecological Exam (F08) and, if indicated, Colposcopy (L14), Biopsy (L15), Dysplasia Treatment (L16), and Colposcopy Tracking (COLPO) forms.
-Forms NP01/02, F07 and F08 have been designed to reflect the sequence in which the exams are to be performed.
+It is preferable to perform all components of the medical exam on the same day, with ABI performed prior to phlebotomy.
+Results from the medical exam should be recorded on the following forms: Arterial Brachial Index Measurement Form (ABI), Baseline/Follow-up Neuropathy Signs and Symptoms (NP01/02), Physical Exam (F7r/F07), Gynecological Exam (F08) and, if indicated, Colposcopy (L14), Biopsy (L15), and Dysplasia Treatment (L16) forms.
+The exam components can be completed in any order.
 Following is a detailed description of what each exam component entails.